pangeo-data/climpred/docs/source/metrics.rst

 Correlation Metrics
 ===================

 The below metrics rely fundamentally on correlations in their computation.
-The most common correlation-based metric in forecasting is the Anomaly Correlation Coefficient, or ACC.
-The ACC isn't a special type of correlation, but rather the correlation of forecasted anomalies (rather than raw values). ``climpred`` offers the linear `Pearson Product-Moment Correlation <#pearson-product-moment-correlation-coefficient>`_ and `Spearman's Rank Correlation <#spearman-s-rank-correlation-coefficient>`_.
+In the literature, correlation metrics are typically referred to as the Anomaly Correlation Coefficient (ACC).
+This implies that anomalies in the forecast and observations are being correlated.
+Typically, this is computed using the linear `Pearson Product-Moment Correlation <#pearson-product-moment-correlation-coefficient>`_.
+However, ``climpred`` also offers the
+`Spearman's Rank Correlation <#spearman-s-rank-correlation-coefficient>`_.

 Note that the p value associated with these correlations is computed via a separate metric.
 Use ``pearson_r_p_value`` or ``spearman_r_p_value`` to compute p values assuming